Gerontology Undergraduate

 Supervision

-45-60 minutes of weekly formalized, individual face-to-face supervision by school approved, agency field instructor.
+• 1 hour of weekly formalized, individual supervision by School approved agency Field Instructor.

 Seminar/Class Meetings

-1-2 seminar class meetings will be held each semester.
-The first meeting will be two hours long and is held within the first three weeks of the semester.
-Please refer to the SDSU Class Schedule upon enrollment and the current course syllabus for the date, time and location of the first seminar/class meeting.
+• 2-3 seminar class meetings will be held each semester.
+The first meeting will be two hours long and will be held within the first three weeks of the semester.
+Please refer to the SDSU Class Schedule upon enrollment and the current course syllabus for the date, time, and location of the first seminar/class meeting.

 Practicum Course Assignments will include completion of the following: